ZacharyWesterman/paisley/docs/walkthrough/scopes.md

 ## Scopes:
 Every time you enter into a new "block" of code, the scope is incremented.
 For global variables this doesn't matter, but macros for example cannot exist outside of the scope where they were defined.
-Any structure that naturally isolates a block of code increments the scope.
+Any structure that *naturally isolates a block of code* also increments the scope.
 ```
 #[[ This is the global scope #]]